ybreff/gatewayweb/README.md

 - [Setup](#setup)

 ## About The App
-Gateway_test is an app for  managing gateways - master devices that control multiple peripheral devices
+gateway_app is an app for  managing gateways - master devices that control multiple peripheral devices

 ## Technologies
 It was used `Reactjs`, `Bootstrap`, `JavaScript`